 At the top of Port Meadow is Godstow.
 Godstow was the ultimate destination of Alice Liddell and Lewis Carroll when they followed an identical route to this trip while composing 'Alice's Adventures in Wonderland'.
 It is also the site of Trout Island, an inspiration for another of Oxfords literary icons, C S Lewis, and his stories of the land of Narnia.
 The trip also passes through Osney Lock (one of the deepest on the Thames).

-This experience is available on selected dates, April to October.
+This experience is available Monday to Friday, April to October.

 There will be other people on the cruise.